-- the annual meeting of Council four years from the date of the appointment following a Borough election, subject to the provisions below - they resign from the office - they are no longer a councillor - they are removed from office by resolution of the Council - their successor is appointed by Council (whichever is the earliest).
+- the annual meeting of Council four years from the date of the appointment following a Borough election, subject to the provisions below

+- he/she resigns from the office

+- he/she is no longer a councillor

+- he/she is removed from office by resolution of the Council

+- his/her successor is appointed by Council

+(whichever is the earliest).

 In the event of the Leader no longer being a councillor following a borough election, the Chief Executive, in consultation with group leaders, will have delegated authority to take any urgent decisions until such a time that a Leader is appointed at the annual meeting of Council.
 6.3 Other executive members